Bell's mobile plans are $5-$15 more expensive now

 Unlike Rogers and Telus, Bell hadn’t listed an end date on its plans, but now the carrier has adjusted prices and data buckets to match offers from Rogers and Telus.
 That means you’ll be looking at higher monthly prices, though in some cases, you’ll get more data, too.

 Since we last covered Bell’s plans on January 9th, the carrier has increased prices by $5-$15 per month and bumped up data buckets on some plans while others lost data or remained the same.
-H

 - Promo 75 — $65/mo 75GB 5G (speeds capped at 250Mbps) with unlimited use beyond the cap at speeds of up to 256Kbps (BYOP only) | Previously $50/mo 70GB.